DiarmuiF/landing-page/README.md

 # landing-page
-Basic landing page with bio information
+Basic landing page made as part of The Odin Project